hay/wikilope/README.md

     wikilope -l en -a Elephant -r

+Get the same data, but in JSON format

+    wikilope -l en -a Elephant -r --json

 To limit the number of articles we're getting we could use the step (`-s`) option.
 We're also getting the first three links and doing it recursive.

     wikilope -l en -a Blockchain -rs 5 -c 3

 ### Node.js
-To use this module from Node.js use it like this:
+Use this module for Node.js like this:

 ```javascript
 const Wikilope = require('../index.js');